 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The school's designated safeguarding lead and deputies should be aware of local procedures for making a Prevent referral.

-See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (July 2015).
+The school's/college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.
+See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (April 2021).

-3.6.13 Privately Fostered Children
+3.8.12 Privately Fostered Children